 The general condition of the Lyons Canyon Ranch project site is influenced by several factors.
-Although the approximate 235-acre project site is predominantly undeveloped open space, with no currently active land uses, the project site has been influenced greatly by humans for many years.
-Historically, the property was used as an outdoor set for filmmaking, and site is transected by numerous dirt roads, which were created for the various film productions.
+Although the approximate 235-acre project site is predominantly open space and is undeveloped, with no active land uses currently, the project site has been influenced greatly by humans for many years.
+Historically, the property was used as an outdoor set for filmmaking, such as for the television series "Dukes of Hazzard".
+Although undeveloped, the site is transected by numerous dirt roads, which were created for various television and film productions.
 The project site is scattered with film props and portions of the property (lower elevations) have been graded for filming purposes as well.
 Additionally, the project site includes fencing and an abandoned water tank, water wells, and irrigation lines.
 Other utility structures, such as Southern California Edison electrical distribution lines, are adjacent to or traverse portions of the site.

-Additional commercial uses in adjacent areas, such as restaurants, gas stations, grocery stores, and local shops, are located nearby, approximately a half-mile north of the site near the Lyon Avenue/I-5 interchange.
+Additional commercial uses in adjacent areas, such as restaurants, gas stations, grocery stores, and local shops, are located nearby, approximately a half-mile north of the site near the Lyon Canyon Road/I-5 interchange.
+Six Flags Magic Mountain amusement park is located approximately five miles north, west of I-5.
 Figure 10, Surrounding Land Uses and Their Effect on Adjacent Watersheds, illustrates the current land uses in the vicinity of Lyons Canyon Ranch, and their influences on the surrounding and immediate watersheds.